Ninsta22/reviewer-databricks-pipeline/README.md

 ### Workflow

 The following below shows all 3 files previously mentioned stitched together, in order to act as a total Steam Reviewer Pipeline.
-It will first read in whatever new files are added to Github, and then will be able to constantly create an updated Delta Table and graphic.
-As well,
+It will first read in whatever new files are added to Github, and then will be able to constantly create an updated graphic.
+More importantly however, it will constantly be able to incorporate the contents of a new JSON File review into our totla raw steam review table, more importantly, have our transformed Delta table always updated with this information.
+As can be seen below, the Workflow is scheduled to run every week at a certain time, which means that it will have weekly updates to the Delta Table.
+This automates any future work necessary with the steam reviews.

 ![image](https://github.com/Ninsta22/reviewer-databricks-pipeline/assets/55768636/77cf3956-ced8-46f4-9fcb-028a804505cb)